Close

 Single Major: about 50% of modules are compulsory and are in Finance and the parts of Economics important to Finance.
 There are a lot of optional modules in Economics, and depending on your choices in the 2nd semester of 1st year you may take further modules in Financial Accounting and/or Mathematics.

 Major/Minor: approximately 33% of your time is spent with the Minor subject, and you take fewer modules in Finance and Economics, though the core modules are still compulsory.
 Minor subjects to choose from include Business, Computer Science, Criminology, Geography, German, History, Law, Mathematical Studies, Music, Philosophy, Sociology or Spanish.
 You must have completed 15 credits in the subject in 1st year to be eligible for the Major/Minor.
-Some* students may choose to complete a work placement or study abroad year between 2nd and final year and graduate after the 4th year.
-(The University will support you in the search for a placement job; however, the process is competitive).
+Some students may choose to complete a work placement or study abroad year between 2nd and final year and graduate after the 4th year - the University will support you in the search for a placement job; however, the process is competitive.

 Course Duration: 3 or 4 years

-Visit the Graduate Studies website for more information about postgraduate options.
+Visit the School website for more information about postgraduate options.

 This table displays the requirements for Leaving Certificate applicants.